The Linnaeus Garden – a historic gem in central Uppsala

 An induction loop is available on loan for guided tours.
 There is also an audio guide to the Linnaeus Museum.

 There is no parking at the garden but it is possible to drop off passengers at the entrance (Svartbäcksgatan 27).

 Photography in the Linnaean Gardens

 As a private person you are welcome to take photographs outdoors in our gardens and inside in the glasshouses.
 Please respect other visitors' privacy and do not damage the plants or plantations.
 You are not permitted to put up screens or to stand or walk in the flower beds.

 Commercial wedding photography, portrait photography, fashion photography and such is only permitted by written agreement with the Linnaean Gardens of Uppsala.

 Photography in the house at Linnaeus’ Hammarby is not allowed without a permit from Uppsala University Art Collections.

-In the Professor’s Residence in the Linnaeus Museum (in The Linnaeus Garden) photography without a tripod and without the use of flash is permitted.
-For all commercial photography, a permit from the Swedish Linnaeus Society is required.
+In the Linnaeus Museum (in the Linnaeus Garden) photography without a tripod and without the use of flash is allowed.
+For all commercial photography you need to contact and get a permit from Uppsala University Art Collections.